Gamer07340/make-gui/README.md

 ## Icon Installation (Optional)

 1. Create or obtain an icon file named `make-gui.png`.
-2. Place the icon file in the `/usr/local/share/icons/` directory.
+2. Place the icon file in the same directory as `make-gui.py`.

 ## Notes